Remembering KCRW’s Matt Holzman, curator of Matt’s Movies and host of The Document

 Many people shaped KCRW into what it is today.
 Matt Holzman’s imprint won’t be forgotten.
 It’s in the voices who emulated him, the producers he trained, and the people who he pulled towards him like a magnet.

 He found love around the time of his diagnosis which gave him monumental happiness.
-Adria was with him until the end.
+His partner Adria Kloke was with him until the end.

 Like any good producer, Matt knew when to say goodbye.
 That was today, with his family and love around him, Sunday, April 12, 2020.